yzh119/relax-sparse/docs/langref/shapes.md

 * Execute models with shapes which may be difficult or impossible to infer at compile time, even if slowly.
 In particular, execute any ONYX model.
-* Support gracefully improving execution efficiency over time by better shape analysis to discover shape invariants.
+* Support gracefully improving execution efficiency over time by better shape analysis to discover shape invariants, which in turn can be exploited by inlining and monomorphisation.
 * Similarly, improve the ability to reject ill-shaped models at compile time with clear diagnostics.
 * Allow shape invariants to be captured in code, both in primitives and user definitions.
-* (?)
-Subsume existing type relation and dynamic shape function mechanisms.
+* Subsume existing type relation and dynamic shape function mechanisms.
-* (?)
-Allow the user to see where residual dynamic shapes are impacting their model's performance.
+* Allow the user to see where residual dynamic shapes are impacting their model's performance.

-### Tricky Questions

-* Why bother with match_shape if have type annotations and primitive assertions?
-  I'm assuming not needed.
-* Should dtype be static only?
-I'm assuming dynamic ok.
+### Main design decisions

+* Support shape and dtype access with Relay/TIR primitives? (eg `e.rank`, `e.dim(i)`, `e.dtype`.
+Or force shape/dtype introspection to use a dedicated language construct? (eg `match_shape(e, [x, y, z])`).

+  => Propose a very restricted form of the former.

+* Replace existing type relations (static) and shape functions (dynamic) with single mechanism?

+  => Propose yes, but still allow rules for shape propagation through primitives
+     to be hard coded in the compiler (eg for broadcast semantics).

-* What about existing use of type-level 'size vars'?
-Perhaps need a 'legacy compat' that rewrites them into term-level vars.
+* Replace existing use of 'size vars' in types?

-* Can user programs get at '.shape' and '.dtype'?
-I'm assuming just another expression form.
-* Can programs abstract over entire shapes?
-I'm assuming yes.
-* Can all programs be compiled by inlining functions (and thus don't need to worry about the 'shape expression' which flows shape information from function inputs to outputs).
-I'm assuming no.
+  => Propose yes.

+* How to allow user-supplied annotations on shape, both for function arguments and on arbitrary sub-expressions?

+  => Propose syntactic sugar on `Tensor` types, including implicit binding and
+     matching.
+In particular, shape-related assertions can only be associated with a binding site of a variable of tensor type, which greatly simplifies things.

+* How to flow shape information from call arguments to call result?

+  => Propose all user-defined functions and primitives have an outer, inlinable
+     'shape checking' wrapper which invokes the actual implementation.
+The actual implementation may assume all shape assertions hold.

+* Should dtypes be dynamic?

+  => Propose yes.

+* Can shape assertions deal with polymorphic rank?

+  => Propose in general no. However primitives may have hard coded shape
+     propagation.

+* Can shapes/dtypes be observed by user Relay expressions?

+  => Propose yes, but with only limited primitives.
+Eg batch size as an
+     argument which turns up in shapes.

+* Support shape constraints on function arguments?
+ADT constructors?

+  => Propose no for now.

 ### Non-goals